RajendraKumarVesapogu/fampay-assignment-frontend/README.md

 - ⚡ Sort videos by newest first
 - 🚀 Fast performance with Vite

+Access the dashboard here https://main.d3s4vg61cjppvr.amplifyapp.com/ please change to older date if the videos are not visible.

 ## Prerequisites

 Before you begin, ensure you have installed: